SonmezCankurt/SolidPrinciples/DependencyInversionPrinciple/README.md

 ## Conclusion

 By adhering to the Dependency Inversion Principle as demonstrated in the good design example, the `Switch` class becomes more versatile and adaptable, allowing it to interact with various devices through the common `ISwitchable` interface.

+However, remember that each principle may have its disadvantage when taken to extremes.
+Inverting dependencies can occasionally introduce unnecessary complexity and make the project harder to understand, especially if not applied judiciously.